Why Proactive Rest is a Great Strategy for Neurodiverse Women

 A friend illuminated:

 "Not necessarily, but it must be contained.
-I need full energy to socialize; otherwise, it depletes me.
-If I’m well, socializing brings joy, yet resting requires quiet and calm.
+I need full energy to socialise; otherwise, it depletes me.
+If I’m well, socialising brings joy, yet resting requires quiet and calm.
 One-on-one interactions can be comforting."

 Having missed important events such as birthdays and holidays due to fatigue, I understand the sadness that can accompany rest.
 Yet, what’s truly sad is how deeply conditioned we've become against it.